 P3461L36

 LENGTH Indicates the number of octets in the PSDU in the range from 0 to 262 143.
-A value of zero indicates a packet in which no Data field follows the SIG.
+A value of zero indicates a PPDU in which no Data field follows the SIG.
 Y

 P3465L48

-The packet error ratio (PER) shall be less than 10% for a PSDU length of 4096 octets with the rate-
+The PER (i.e., number of errored PSDUs divided by the number of transmitted PSDUs, where the number of errored PSDUs equals the number of transmitted PSDUs minus the number of correctly received PSDUs) shall be less than 10% for a PSDU length of 4096 octets with the rate-

 dependent input levels listed in Table 25-2 (Receiver sensitivity).